DevOpsDolapo/DevOps_Projects/PROJECT 2/Project2.md

 ![Alt text](Images/move_file_to_staging_area.JPG)

 4. Commit the changes to git by running the command `git commit -m "Commit Message"`.
-The -m flag in the command allows us to add commit message which provides some context about the commit.
+The -m flag in the command allows us to add a commit message which provides some context about the commit.

 ![Alt text](Images/making_a_commit.JPG)